fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 To render a line chart, set the `type` attribute to `line`.

-For a detailed list of attributes refer to the API reference page of the line chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=line "@@open-newtab") page of line chart.

 A line chart looks like: